Can you take Akemann--Weaver's $\diamondsuit_{\aleph_1}$ away?: Abstract

 \section{Abstract}

+By Glimm's dichotomy, a separable, simple \cstar-algebra has continuum many unitarily inequivalent irreducible representations if, and only if, it is non-type I while all of its irreducible representations are unitarily equivalent if, and only if, it is type I. Naimark asked whether the latter equivalence holds for all \cstar-algebras.

-A counterexample to Naimark's problem can be constructed without using Jensen's diamond principle.
-We also construct, using our weakening of diamond, a separably represented, simple \cstar-algebra with exactly $m$ inequivalent irreducible representations for all $m\geq 2$.
-Our principal technical contribution is the introduction of a forcing notion that generically adds an automorphism of a given \cstar-algebra with a prescribed action on its space of pure states.
+In 2004, Akemann and Weaver gave a negative answer to Naimark's problem using Jensen's Diamond Principle $\diamondsuit_{\aleph_1}$, a powerful diagonalization principle that implies the Continuum Hypothesis ($\ax{CH}$).
+By a result of Rosenberg, a separably represented, simple \cstar-algebra with a unique irreducible representation is necessarily of type I. We show that this result is sharp by constructing an example of a separably represented, simple \cstar-algebra that has exactly two inequivalent irreducible representations, and therefore does not satisfy the conclusion of Glimm's dichotomy.
+Our construction uses a weakening of Jensen's $\diamondsuit_{\aleph_1}$, denoted $\diacoh$, that holds in the original Cohen's model for the negation of $\ax{CH}$.
+We also prove that $\diacoh$ suffices to give a negative answer to Naimark's problem.
+Our main technical tool is a forcing notion that generically adds an automorphism of a given \cstar-algebra with a prescribed action on its space of pure states.